-Given that the primary risk factors for COPD are modifiable (i.e., exposure to smoke or fumes), the disease could be preventable by eliminating such exposures.^{2,6} A history of exposure to cigarette smoke, either directly or indirectly, has been highly correlated with developing COPD and with COPD mortality.^{6,21,23,27,46} Data from the Burden of Obstructive Lung Disease (BOLD) project found that more than 70 percent of COPD occurred among current or former smokers and that this result had a dose-response relationship (odds ratio [OR], 1.24 [95% confidence interval (CI), 1.05 to 1.47] for each 10 pack-year increase).^{46,47} Screening data from the third NHANES identified obstructive lung disease (including COPD and asthma) in 12.5 percent of current smokers and 9.4 percent of former smokers.21 Historically, researchers have estimated that 15 to 20 percent of smokers develop COPD.
+Given that the primary risk factors for COPD are modifiable (i.e., exposure to smoke or fumes), the disease could be preventable by eliminating such exposures.^{2,6} A history of exposure to cigarette smoke, either directly or indirectly, has been highly correlated with developing COPD and with COPD mortality.^{6,21,23,27,46} Data from the Burden of Obstructive Lung Disease (BOLD) project found that more than 70 percent of COPD cases occurred among current or former smokers and that this result had a dose-response relationship (odds ratio [OR], 1.24 [95% confidence interval (CI), 1.05 to 1.47] for each 10 pack-year increase).^{46,47} Screening data from the third NHANES identified obstructive lung disease (including COPD and asthma) in 12.5 percent of current smokers and 9.4 percent of former smokers.21 Historically, researchers have estimated that 15 to 20 percent of smokers develop COPD.
 A more recent study, however, found that this number may be closer to 50 percent.48 An epidemiological study evaluating 50-year trends in smoking-related mortality using data from longitudinal cohort studies found that current smokers were 4 to 22 times more likely to die from COPD-related causes than those who had never smoked.49

 COPD prevalence and mortality have been increasing more rapidly among women than men over the past 20 years.
 This is thought to be due to a variety of factors, including increasing smoking rates among women, differences in environmental exposures, and potential biological or hormonal mechanisms affecting the susceptibility to COPD.
-Additionally, epidemiological studies have demonstrated that women may be more vulnerable to the negative health effects of smoking than men.6 A recent report summarizing data from the National Health Interview Survey of adults over the age of 18, for example, found that from 1998 to 2009 women had a consistently higher prevalence of self-reported COPD than men (~6% vs. ~4%).50 This trend was true across the lifespan, except for those aged 75 to 84 years, where more men than women reported having the disease (11.2% vs. 9.7%).
-Similarly, data from the 2011 BRFSS reported more women aged 18 years or older self-reported receiving a diagnosis of COPD compared with men (6.7% vs. 5.2%).26 Some of these numbers may reflect a gender bias in the self-reported diagnoses) in the nationally representative NHANES sample of adults aged 40 to 79 found a higher prevalence in men than women (~17% vs. ~10%).25
+Additionally, epidemiological studies have demonstrated that women may be more vulnerable to the negative health effects of smoking than men.6 A recent report summarizing data from the National Health Interview Survey of adults older than age 18 years, for example, found that from 1998 to 2009 women had a consistently higher prevalence of self-reported COPD than men (about 6% vs. 4%).50 This trend was true across the lifespan, except for those ages 75 to 84 years, where more men than women reported having the disease (11.2% vs. 9.7%).
+Similarly, data from the 2011 Behavioral Risk Factor Surveillance System reported more women age 18 years or older who self-reported receiving a diagnosis of COPD compared to men (6.7% vs. 5.2%).26 Some of these numbers may reflect a gender bias in the self-reporting of a COPD diagnosis.
+Recent data based on postbronchodilator spirometry (not self-reported diagnoses) in the nationally representative NHANES sample of adults ages 40 to 79 years found a higher prevalence in men than women (about 17% vs. 10%).25

 COPD prevalence also appears to vary by racial/ethnic group.
-Data based on post-bronchodilator spirometry in the 2007-2010 NHANES found the highest prevalence of COPD among non-Hispanic whites (14.9%) followed by non-Hispanic blacks (12.8).
-Mexican Americans were least likely to have COPD with a prevalence of 5.8 percent.25 After adjustment for demographic factors, socioeconomic status, and COPD risk factors, Mexican Americans have been found to have decreased odds of obstructive lung disease (including COPD and asthma) compared to non-Hispanic whites (OR, 0.72 [95% CI, 0.54-0.95]).
-This decreased risk, however, has not been shown to provide any COPD mortality advantage.51 Other groups including Asian, Native Hawaiian/Pacific Islanders, American Indians, Alaska Natives, and multiracial individuals have been found to have a rate between that of Hispanics and non-Hispanic whites.26
+Data based on postbronchodilator spirometry in the 2007-2010 NHANES found the highest prevalence of COPD among non-Hispanic whites (14.9%) followed by non-Hispanic blacks (12.8).
+Mexican Americans were least likely to have COPD with a prevalence of 5.8 percent.25 After adjustment for demographic factors, socioeconomic status, and COPD risk factors, Mexican Americans have been found to have decreased odds of obstructive lung disease (including COPD and asthma) compared to non-Hispanic whites (OR, 0.72 [95% CI, 0.54 to 0.95]).
+This decreased risk, however, has not been shown to provide any COPD mortality advantage.51 Other groups, including Asians, Native Hawaiians/Pacific Islanders, American Indians, Alaska Natives, and multiracial persons have been found to have a rate between that of Hispanics and non-Hispanic whites.26